-Folic Acid vs Folate
+Folic Acid vs Folate During Pregnancy & Preconception

 Folate is an essential nutrient, especially during pregnancy and when trying to conceive.
 The benefits of folate, or vitamin B9, are well established.
 Yet even care practitioners can be unaware of how differently the distinctive forms of folate act in the body.
 It’s easy to be confused by the various terms or to assume they are interchangeable.
-Once you know the differences, you’ll understand how critical it is to seek out the right form.
+Once you know the differences, you’ll understand how important it is to seek out the right form.

 What is folate?

-Folate is a water-soluble B vitamin naturally present in whole foods such as leafy greens, citrus fruits, beans and other legumes, avocados, eggs, and beef liver.
+Folate is a water-soluble B vitamin present in whole foods such as leafy greens, citrus fruits, beans and other legumes, avocados, eggs, and beef liver.
 Folate is the generic term for food folates as well as folates in supplements and fortified foods like enriched breads and breakfast cereals.
 Naturally occurring food folates are in the tetrahydrofolate (THF) form.